-We currently do not have openings in our Children’s Center.
+We currently have openings in our Children’s Center.

 The Children’s Center is a program of Kendal at Hanover that is supported by the corporation and residents founded on Kendal’s Quaker-based Values and Practices.
 The program began operations over 20 years ago and is financially underwritten by Sarah Sapir Eisen Child Care Fund.
 KAHCC exists to provide an early learning experience for young children while their parents are working.

 KAHCC is open daily Monday through Friday from 7 a.m. to 5 p.m.
 The Center provides quality care and educational programs for children ranging in age from 6 weeks through six years.
 There are three separate classrooms: one serving infants; the second, toddlers; and finally, preschoolers.